akilahis/webscrape-Jobstreet/README.md

 ![image](https://github.com/user-attachments/assets/cc2c1bfd-9ac4-4578-9003-c0422c525836)

 ### **4. Classification analysis to predict salary level for job listings**
 - As mentioned, only 23% of jobs listings are advertised with salary ranges.
-Having a salary predictive algorithm is important in these cases.
+Developing a salary predictive classifier model can address the lack of salary data in job listings.
 - Random Forest Classifier predict salary level with **60% accuracy**, using features such as job_role, job_sector, and states.
 - Feature importance shows that **job_role is the most influential factor impacting salaries**.